Geeksltd/Olive/docs/Microservices/DevOps/Jenkins.MVC.md

 				}
 			}
 			// This stage builds and pushes the docker image to a docker repository.
 Below are different scripts for pushing the Docker image to Docker Hub and AWS Contianer Registry
-			// Make sure you have a credentials created in Jenkins with "REPOSITORY_CREDENTIALS" ID. stage('Build and publish the docker images')
+			// Make sure you have a credentials created in Jenkins with "CONTAINER_REPOSITORY_CREDENTIALS_ID" ID. stage('Build and publish the docker images')
 		 	{